Mr. Squiggle: Assistants

+Photographs of assistants Roxanne Kimmorley and Rebecca Hetherington, exhibited at Newcastle Museum in 2026.

 Mr. Squiggle was helped by a human assistant in all of the show's incarnations; they included Miss Gina (Gina Curtis), Miss Pat (Pat Lovell), Miss Jane (Jane Fennell), and later series featured Roxanne (Roxanne Kimmorley) and Rebecca (Rebecca Hetherington, Hetherington's daughter).
 In his first incarnation as Mr. Jolly Squiggle on the Children's TV Club his assistant was Miss Faith (Faith Linton).

 Guest cast

 Comedian Mikey Robins played one of the show's characters, Reg Linchpin, for a year from 1989 to 1990.
 Other notable guest performers on the show included actor Paul Chubb and magician Timothy Hyde.

 Commemorated

 In February 2019 the Royal Australian Mint released a series of two dollar coins to mark the 60th anniversary of the first broadcast of the programme.
 The coins feature images of Squiggle himself, Gus the Snail, Bill the Steam Shovel, and Blackboard.

 Historical collection

+Entrance to the Mr Squiggle and Friends exhibition at Newcastle Museum in 2026.

+Original items from Norman Hetherington's collection, including his puppet repair briefcase, sketches and the script for the first episode of Mr Squiggle.

 In April 2024, the National Museum of Australia announced that it had acquired a collection of Norman Hetherington's puppets, scripts, artworks, props, graphics, merchandise, and fans' "squiggles", with the intention of eventually putting them on display.

 The National Museum of Australia put these items on display from July to October 2025.

+In 2026, a selection from the collection formed the travelling exhibition Mr Squiggle and Friends: The Creative World of Norman Hetherington, which was displayed at Newcastle Museum from July to November 2026.